 - You can keep chile peppers in the fridge for up to 2 weeks if you wrap them in a piece of wet paper towel;

-- You don't have to blanch chile peppers before freezing.
-Wash, cut, remove the seeds , and toss into freezer bags or containers.
-Use for cooking (i.e. don't try to serve them as fresh when you thaw them.)
+- You don’t have to blanch chile peppers before freezing.
+Wash, cut, remove the seeds (remove as many or as few as desired to reduce or keep heat), remove the white pith (for quality purposes), and toss into freezer bags or containers.
+Use for cooking (i.e. don’t try to serve them as fresh when you thaw them.)

 Columbus found chiles on his first trip in 1492.
 The natives were using them and introduced Columbus and his men to them.
-It is not recorded what the reaction was of the first European to chomp into one.
 Because they were piquant, like black pepper, they got called peppers.

 Literature & Lore

 “Chilli” was the Nahuatl Indian word for “red”.
 The Spanish started all the confusion, by dropping one “l” and swapping a “e” for the final “i”, making “chile”, and then by also terming them “peppers”.
 In the UK and in Australia, “chilli” is used; it’s also used by some purists.